wz2409/Fall2018-Project2-sec2proj2_grp4/README.md

 	+ Mu, Jay ![email](jm4610@columbia.edu)
 	+ Zheng, Wanyi ![email](wz2409@columbia.edu)

-+ **Project summary**: In this second project of GR5243 Applied Data Science, we develop a version 2.0 of an *Exploratory Data Analysis and Visualization* shiny app and our chosen topic is [college scorecard](https://collegescorecard.ed.gov/data/).
-Find Your University 2.0 recommends colleges for prospective college students and is an update and expansion of [a previous project](https://github.com/TZstatsADS/Fall2017-project2-grp9) from the same class in Fall 2017.
++ **Project summary**:
+	In this second project of GR5243 Applied Data Science, we develop a version 2.0 of an *Exploratory Data Analysis and Visualization* shiny app and our chosen topic is [college scorecard](https://collegescorecard.ed.gov/data/).
+Find Your University 2.0  helps prospect college students find their ideal college match.
+Whether they are in beginning stages or at the end .
+Our app allows students to do side by side comparisons of  admission stats, tuition costs, ranks, and campus information in one place allowing students to focus on the application.
+This app is an update and expansion of [a previous project](https://github.com/TZstatsADS/Fall2017-project2-grp9) from the same class in Fall 2017.

++**Added Functionality**:

+We made the map more interactive.
+For example, students can now be directed to the selected school website from the map.
+They can also access Quick-Facts about the school before proceeding to learn more.
+Our Ranking Tab now allows students to select schools they wish to learn more about.
+Our Overall Comparison now gives side by side comparison of admission, demographics, tuition, and campus life of different colleges.
+Our Detailed Summary Tab allows students to get a more customizable experience.
+Students can choose which comparisons they'll like to see and they'll see it in a more appealing display.
+It allows students to access information quicker and all in one convenient place.
+Our Data Exploration Tab allows you to see side by side comparison of Admission stats over the last decade.
+This gives students an idea of where  they currently stand.
+We added an A	bout us tab so that the user could learn more about the functionality of the app and the development team.
+Overall we changed labels to more user-friendly titles.
+We changed the ordering of the tabs simplifying user navigation.

 + **Data Scorce**:
         + ![data](https://collegescorecard.ed.gov/data/)